Do you need exercise to lose weight?

 -Warrior diet.....

--Some approaches don't require you to monitor your calorie intake but, rather rely on you naturally consuming fewer calories across the day or week.
-The premise is that, if there are fewer hours in the day when you can eat, you will consume fewer calories and when you are eating, there's only so much food as you can manage in one meal.
+Some approaches don't require you to monitor your calorie intake; instead, they rely on you naturally consuming fewer calories over the course of a day or week.
+The premise is that, if there are fewer hours in the day when you can eat, you will consume fewer calories, and when you are eating, there's only so much food as you can manage in one meal.
 This means they can all be effective approaches for weight loss.

--Not all approaches have been rigorously studied, despite it being the most spotlight, the 5:2 approach hasn't been subjected to much long-term research in humans especially.
-It's mostly backed by research in the lab and the general idea and proposed benefits of intermittent fasting – but currently, there is nothing to say this fasting approach is any better than the others highlighted.
+Not all approaches have been rigorously studied.
+Despite being the most spotlighted, the 5:2 approach hasn't been the subject of much long-term research in humans.
+It's mostly backed by lab research and the general idea and proposed benefits of intermittent fasting.
+Still, currently, there is nothing to say this fasting approach is any better than the others highlighted.

 Does when we eat matter? 🤷.....

--There is research that supports the idea of eating earlier in the day and gradually reducing your intake until the early evening.
-One study found that women who ate their largest meal at the beginning of the day lost twice as much weight as those who ate their largest meal at the end.
+Research supports eating earlier in the day and gradually reducing your intake until the early evening.
+One study found that women who ate their largest meal at the beginning of the day lost twice as much weight as those who ate theirs at the end of the day.
 This is thought to be due to our body's natural circadian rhythm, probably the best time to ingest (eating more calories earlier in the day).
 This shows that our metabolism is most likely much more active in the first part of the day.

--On top of this, research involving prediabetic men found that if they ate all their calories within an eight-hour window (between 7 am and 3 pm), their blood pressure reduced and insulin sensitivity increased – when compared to eating the same amount over 12 hours.
+On top of this, research involving prediabetic men found that if they ate all their calories within an eight-hour window (between 7 am and 3 pm), their blood pressure decreased and insulin sensitivity increased – compared with eating the same amount over 12 hours.

 These findings suggest the importance of meal timing and general dietary patterns for maintaining good health and weight loss.